RamVasuthevan/Personal-Website/website/ram-warrants.markdown

 title: Ram's Warrants
 ---

-The Royal Family issues [royal warrants](https://www.royalwarrant.org/) to businesses to signify their seal of approval for product.
+The Royal Family issues [royal warrants](https://www.royalwarrant.org/) to businesses to signify their seal of approval.

 I have in turn decided to offer warrants to products